praveensc319/Neural_networks-and-GAN_architecture/README.md

 The discriminator accepts an image as its input and produces number that is the probability of the input image being real.
 The generator accepts a random seed vector and generates an image from that random vector seed.
 An unlimited number of new images can be created by providing additional seeds.

-The dataset can be downloaded by the given link: [Faces_Data](https://www.kaggle.com/gasgallo/faces-data-new)
+The dataset can be downloaded by the given link : [Faces_Data](https://www.kaggle.com/gasgallo/faces-data-new)

 ### Training the Discriminator